banaalamad/MPhil-Project/upstream_analysis.md

 #pipeline for upstream QC analysis
+#this analysis was performed on Harvard medical school's o2 cluster environemnt
 ## Index the reference genome

 * download the updated assmbly (Mmul_10) AND annotation in GTF format here: `https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/003/339/765/GCF_003339765.1_Mmul_10/`